-Student's N ame Course e Code Date Fa acilitator/Evaluator's Name Area 8 7 6-5 4-3 2-0 Quality of Hierarchy of Prompts - Depth of Critical Thinking Excellent choice of all 9 prompts.
+Student's N Name lame Course Code e Date Fa acilitator/Evaluator's Area 8 7 6-5 4-3 2-0 Quality of Hierarchy of Prompts - Depth of Critical Thinking Excellent choice of all 9 prompts.
 Shows depth of critical thinking.
 Clearly identifies and expresses exceptionality and student's goal in a well-written manner.
 Very good choice of prompts.
 Shows good depth of critical thinking.
-Exceptionality and student's goal is stated clearly and expressed with good choice of words.
-Most prompts are satisfactorily chosen.
-Depth of critical thinking is acceptable.
-Exceptionality and student's goal is stated, but could be more clearly expressed. mo chc De thir alw Exc stu sta ompts need to be are carefully osen. pth of critical oking is not are evident.
-Coeptionality and dent's goal is not ted clearly or ssing.
+Exceptionality and student's goal is stated clearly and expressed with good choice of words. thinking is acceptable.Exceptionality and student's goal is mo cho Dep thir alw Exo stu- sta ompts need to be re carefully osen. oth of critical aking is not ays evident. ceptionality and dent's goal is not ted clearly or ssing.
 Insufficient number of prompts.
-Critical thinking is not evident.
+Critical thinking isnot evident.
 Exceptionality and student's goal is partially stated or notat all.
-2 1 0 Use of Writing Conventions: spelling, punctuation, capitalization, grammar Demonstrates control conventions with few expressions. • hat do es no control of the writing with frequent errors that make ng difficult.
+2 1 0 Use of Writing Conventions: spelling, punctuation, capitalization, grammar Demonstrates control of conventions with few e rrors. wr emonstrates some control of t iting conventions with errors t it yet interfere with understand hat do es no control of the writing with frequent errors that make ng difficult.